 Figure 6.
-Simulation results of the circuit with respect to the system standby and active State, a) Current Consumption during start up, b) Shift of Enable signal from MEMS device.
+Simulation results of the circuit with respect to the system standby and active state. a) Current consumption during start up, b) Shift of enable signal from MEMS device.

-As shown in Figure 6.b), the final flip-flop stays in its reset status so that the enable signal Ven is low and the power management is off, therefore the rest of the system does not consume any power.
+As shown in Figure 6b, the final flip-flop stays in its reset status so that the enable signal Ven is low and the power management is off; therefore, the rest of the system does not consume any power.

 The working principle of the level shifter can be explained with reference to the simulated output as shown in Figure 7.
-Once displacement has been induced in the system, the MEMS device provides the signal Vmems to the input at the gate of the transistor M9.
-This, while working in sub threshold, is able to pull down the voltage Vmid when a small current flow through the resistor R1.
+Once displacement has been induced in the system, the MEMS device provides the signal Vmems to the input at the gate of transistor M9.
+This, working sub-threshold, is able to pull down the voltage Vmid when a small current flows through resistor R1.
 The following transistors will add gain to the signal Vmid at each stage, so that the signal Vmid3 will have sharp edges to latch the signal Ven through the D type flip-flop (F1).